 A: Good Shepherd’s congregation can easily be described in one word – welcoming.
 The people of Good Shepherd are dedicated to supporting one another warmly during worship and fellowship.
 We are a membership of roughly 400 families, where congregants come from diverse life experiences and age groups to join together in faith, liturgical worship and service.

 Download and read “What It Means To Be Liturgical”, to give you a better understanding as to why we do what we do in the life of the church.

 A: “Go in peace, serve the Lord” is an announcement we make at the end of each worship service.
 It reminds us that our ministry encompasses a wide range of activities in which we engage the world and one another.
 Feeding the hungry, visiting the lonely and comforting the afflicted are but a few ways we work to help make a difference in the lives of others.
 Learn more by visiting Service.

 A: Opportunities for fellowship abound at Good Shepherd.
 Attendees regularly join at the Shepherd’s Crook Café every Sunday morning to visit with one another.
 Good Shepherd also hosts a variety of events throughout the year that provide fellowship for the community and congregation alike.
-The church also holds regular luncheons to celebrate occasions or meet as a congregation.
 Those interested are made aware of these fellowship opportunities through the weekly printed bulletin, the monthly newsletter — Good News or published in the online calendar.

 A: You can expect to be welcomed warmly at the door by our volunteer greeters and ushers who’ll make sure you get a copy of the weekly worship service bulletin and answer any questions you may have.
 Depending on your arrival time, you can stop by the Shepherd’s Crook Café for a complimentary beverage and conversation.
 The café is open before and after the Sunday morning service.